statmike/Resampling-Methods-in-SAS-Viya/readme.md

     B=integer
       required
       Specifies the desired number of bootstrap resamples.
-        Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.
+      Note: Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.
+    Bpct=double
+      required (optional with default=1 in the future) The percentage of the samples (intable) rowsize to use as the resamples size 1=100% seed=integer
+      required (optional with default=0 in the future) Sets the seed for random sampling.
+If missing, zero, or negative then SAS will compute a default seed.
 ```
+See the [documentation for Call Streaminit](https://go.documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.3&docsetId=lefunctionsref&docsetTarget=p0gw58qo85qp56n1kbpiz50ww8lv.htm&locale=en) for further information on specifying a seed and changing the random-number generator (RNG).

 ### resample.doubleBootstrap action
 Creates a table of identically sized bootstrap and double-bootstrap resamples from table `<intable>` and stores them in tables `<intable>_bs` and `<intable>_dbs`.
 Runs the addRowID action on the `<intable>`.
 If the bootstrap action has already been run on table `<intable>` then a table `<intable>_bs` already exist and will be used for double-bootstraping.
 Columns that describe the link between the double-bootstrap resamples and the bootstrap resamples are: